Top Ten Dos and Don't in Tibet

 - Asking for a photo before capturing is a great way to show love while traveling in Tibet.

 - Traveling to temples or monasteries only with Tour Guide.
-While in the market or street, Travelers can travel on your own.
+While in the market or street, Travelers can travel on their own.

 - Being low profile is one of the best benefits of traveling in Tibet even if Travelers can speak Tibetan.